Creamy Beef and Shells

 Recipe variations and add-ins:

-- Other sauce: Instead of marinara sauce, try my easy, tangy pasta sauce with chunks of Italian sausage and real tomatoes.
-Or try this creamy homemade vodka sauce.
+- Other sauce: Instead of marinara sauce, I like to make this recipe with my creamy homemade vodka sauce.

-- Add vegetables: To make this a more filling dish, add some veggies.
-I like to add chopped zucchini, mushrooms, and yellow and orange bell peppers.
+- Add vegetables: To make this a more filling dish, I add veggies like chopped zucchini, mushrooms, and yellow and orange bell peppers.

 - Different cheese: I have made this with several other cheeses with excellent results.
 I love it with pepper jack, and my kids like it when I mix Monterey jack with mozzarella.